-Take a moment and think about the last time someone recognized you for a job well done.
-Really think about it and remember how you felt.
-That rush of happiness and excitement you experienced is exactly why showing appreciation to your team members throughout the year is so important.
+Think about the last time someone recognized you for a job well done.
+Remember how you felt?
+That rush of happiness and excitement you experienced is exactly why showing appreciation to your team members throughout the year is so important. ❤️

 1. Host a virtual awards ceremony for employees.